Cheapest car insurance in Texas for a bad driving record

 Cheapest car insurance in Texas with a DUI

-While many insurers offer coverage after a DUI, Geico has the lowest rate at $2,854.
+While many insurers offer coverage after a DUI, GEICO provides the average cheapest coverage for $2,854 annually.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Texas.
+The table below compares average car insurance rates with a clean driving record and rates after a DUI in Texas.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI